 As a result of what they have learned in their biology program, graduates in biology will be able to do the following:

 1. Core Knowledge.
 Students will effectively identify and explain fundamental principles of life processes at different levels of structural organization.

-2. Experimental Design.
+2. Experimental Investigation.
 Students carry out scientific investigation in the lab and/or in the field with competence and confidence.

-4. Christian Connection.
+4. Biology/Faith Integration.
 Students will be able identify and describe a wide range of controversies, positions, and approaches to the inter-disciplinary and theological implications of biological theory.

 Program Review Resources